eliotmuirgrid/iguana63_documentation/health.md

 With this in mind, it would be appreciated if customers could recognize that Eliot, like anyone, is a human being overcoming significant life circumstances.

+To achieve the focus needed Eliot realised he needed to change the [organizational structure](structure.md).